durandom/a-coding-team/project/README.md

 ### Improvements (`/issues/improvements/`)
 - Each improvement request gets its own directory with a unique ID (e.g., `IMP-001_performance_optimization/`)
-- Similar structure to feature requests but focused on enhancements to existing features
+- Similar structure to features but focused on enhancements to existing features

 ## Project Structure
 This project follows a structured file-based workflow as described in detail in our main documentation.